-For isolated beaches, prime dive spots and jagged mountains dripping with rainforest, Krabi's got it.
+For isolated beaches, prime dive spots and jagged rainforest-clad mountains, Krabi ticks all the boxes.

 Nestling majestically beside the Andaman Sea, Krabi is one of Thailand’s most attractive provinces.
 It’s where small islands erupt from the sea and secluded bays, beaches and coves are only accessibly by colourful longtail boats.

 Popular Ao Nang is the centre of Krabi’s tourist scene.
-A mix of beaches, bars, restaurants and tourist shops, it’s a great base for water-related activities and excursions to off-shore islands.
+A mix of beaches, bars, restaurants and souvenir shops, it’s a great base for water-related activities and excursions by longtail boats to off-shore islands.
 Fifteen minutes north are Klong Muang’s powdery sands where the well-established village has a few shops and simple restaurants.

-In Krabi Town, while away an hour or two in a cosy cafe, or follow the riverside walkway to the fishing port, where restaurants specialise in seafood.
+In Krabi Town, while away an hour or two in a cosy cafe, browse the market, or follow the riverside walkway to the fishing port, where restaurants specialise in seafood.